humberto-ortiz/pelican-test/content/pages/teaching/compilers2017/expressions.md

 data structures to represent programs in this language.

-Your first assignment is to implement a function to count the maximum number of arguments in a statement.
+Your first assignment is to implement a function to count the maximum number of arguments to print in a statement (including any subexpressions).

 Be careful, you could have a program like: